Red Hill, Queensland: History

 The suburb is one of the oldest in Brisbane.
 Red Hill is named after its steep hills with red soil and rocks.

-A Baptist chapel was building in 1874.
+A Baptist chapel was built in 1874.
 In 1888, the chapel was replaced by the Windsor Road Baptist Church.
 As at 2021, the church is still operating and the building is listed on the Brisbane Heritage Register.

 Circa 1880, 11 subdivided allotments of "Bristol Estate" were auctioned by J. Barger & Co.
 A map advertising the auction shows that the Estate is on Main Waterworks Road.

 St Brigid's Catholic School opened on 15 January 1881 and closed on 31 October 1989.

 In September 1883, 35 subdivided allotments were auctioned by E. Hooker & Son.
 A map advertising the auction shows that the allotments are in-between Oval Road and Waterworks Road.

+In June 1884, 108 allotments were auctioned in the Ballantyne Estate by John W Todd.

 In November 1888, 67 subdivided allotments of "Lilley's Hill" were auctioned by W. J. Hooker.
 A map advertising the auction shows that the site has frontages to: Main Waterworks Road, Clifton Street, Clifton Terrace, Windsor Road, Oval (Victoria Street) Road, Prospect Terrace and Charles Street.

-From 1887 Red Hill was part of Shire of Ithaca, which subsequently became the Town of Ithaca in 1903.
+From 1887, Red Hill was part of Shire of Ithaca, which subsequently became the Town of Ithaca in 1903.
 The Ithaca Town Council was absorbed into the Brisbane City Council in 1925.
 The council chambers of the former Town Council were located in Enoggera Terrace and after amalgamation were used by the Brisbane City Council as a public library.
 The library closed in 1998.

 A landmark of the suburb is St Bridget's Church, Red Hill, a Roman Catholic church, which was built in 1914.
 Its hilltop position and grand structure ensures that it is visible from all directions.

 Musgrave Road was the largest and main shopping strip before 1918, with a picture theatre, motor garage, grocers, fruiter, drapers and furniture shops.

 Ithaca Bowling Club was founded in February 1930 to cater for the western suburbs.
 In May 1930 they leased space in Gilbert Park in Fulcher Street to create their bowling green.
 The clubhouse was officially opened on 9 May 1931 by Brisbane Lord Mayor Archibald Watson.
 Due to falling membership numbers, the club went into voluntary receivership in June 2011.
 The Red Hill Community Sports Club was then formed through merging Normanby Rugby League Club, Normanby Social Bowls Club and the Ashgrove RSL to take over the site and continue to run it for social bowls and other community purposes.

 Red Hill Special School opened on 28 January 1986.